-What behaviour will lead to a verbal, and then written warning (B) in lessons?
+What behaviour will lead to a verbal reminder, and then reset code (B) in lessons?

-- Talking when the teacher is speaking to the class or when the teacher has asked for silence
+• Talking when the teacher is speaking to the class or when the teacher has asked for silence

 - Shouting out during questioning

 - Disturbing the learning of others

 - Not following instructions

 - Moving around the class or being out of seat when not asked

 - Chewing gum or eating

-In addition, students will receive Be Ready codes (L, H, M, U or E) for other infringements (no verbal warning given).
+In addition, students will receive Be Ready codes (L, H, M, U or E) for other infringements (no verbal reminder given).